directdemocracy-vote/doc/trust.md

 title: trust
 description: trust attributed to a citizen card by a truster
 type: object
-required: [key, signature, edited, citizen, trust, validity]
+required: [key, signature, published, citizen, trust, validity]
 properties:
   key:
     description: public key of the truster